mbs0221/mbs0221.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A new paper on secure key management with encrypted virtualizarion is accepted to SciSec 2024.
+A new paper on secure key management with encrypted virtualization is accepted to SciSec 2024.